BRISBANE AUGUST 31 - SEPTEMBER 1 2013

 Facilitator?

-The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant whose reputation in these fields is based on about four decades of experience in a variety of settings.
+The workshop facilitator is Bob Dick, a Brisbane-based educator, facilitator and consultant.
+His reputation in these fields is based on almost five decades of consulting and facilitation experience in a variety of settings.

 Those of you who are familiar with his work will know that his style is casual and participative, his processes robust and learnable, and his documentation clear, readable and practical.
 His workshops are characterised by an integration of theory and practice, with equal emphasis on the development of skills and understanding.
 The processes and models he helps others learn are those which he makes use of in his own work.

-The fee for the two days is $660.00 payable in advance, or $550.00 if received by 15 August.
+The fee for the two days is $770.00 payable in advance, or $660.00 if received 4 weeks before the workshop start.
 All prices quoted are in Australian dollars and include GST.

 Negotiate your own in-house workshop

 If you would prefer to have a workshop specifically designed to meet your particular needs, and run for you in your organisation or community, Interchange would be pleased to do that.
-Important advantages of in-house and in-community workshops include their relevance (we fine-tune them to your needs), and their greater ease of application to real local issues.
+Important advantages of in-house and in-community workshops include their relevance (we fine-tune them to your needs), their greater ease of application to real local issues, and the opportunity to plan for transfer of learning to the job.
+We would welcome the opportunity to help you plan for learning transfer with prework or follow-up activities.

 Interchange 37 Burbong Street Chapel Hill Queensland 4069 Australia